codecurious-bln/basic-curriculum/attendee_tutorial.md

 <span class="lead coach"><i class="icon-comment-alt"> Coach</i>: Talk a bit about the Javascript libraries that we just included and what they can be used for.</span>

 We have to tell the map on which coordinates a marker should be displayed.
-We load that data in our AttendeesController and store it in an instance variable @markers, that we can access in the view.
+We load that data in our AttendeesController and store it in an instance variable `@markers`, that we can access in the view.

 Open **app/controllers/attendees_controller.rb** and add